Send the link below via email or IMCopy

 Art for Art's Sake = Life imitates art

 replaced flat, painted scenery with 3-dimensional scenic structures

 used steps, platforms, and ramps to bridge the horizontal and vertical planes

-veiwed lighting as the most flexible of the theatrical elements:
+viewed lighting as the most flexible of the theatrical elements:

-innovations in lighting greatly enhanced Appia's design theories
+Innovations in lighting greatly enhanced Appia's design theories.

 glorified the speed and energy of the machine age